payne/slick-course/lessons/lessons.md

 ```

 We want to run three actions in sequence.
 We have seen some of these in the test setup from our examples.
-Create a database, populate it, and then query it returning the result.  ```runManyActions``` in this case achieves
+Create a database, populate it, and then query it returning the result.  ```runManyActions``` in can achieve this goal.
-this goal.

-## 2220 # Actions Combinators example
+## 2220 # Actions Combinators example 2

-Rather than running this as 3 actions, we can run it as one big action:
+Rather than running this as three actions, we can run it as one big action:

 ```scala
 // Sequencing independent actions